dwc/wordpress-plugin-http-authentication/readme.txt

 == Installation ==

 1. Login as an existing user, such as admin.
-2. Upload `http-authentication.php` to your plugins folder, usually `wp-content/plugins`.
+2. Upload the `http-authentication` folder to your plugins folder, usually `wp-content/plugins`.
+(Or simply via the built-in installer.)
 3. Activate the plugin on the Plugins screen.
 4. Add one or more users to WordPress, specifying the external username for the Nickname field.
 Also be sure to set the role for each user.
 5. Logout.